openresearchlabs/HITdb/README.md

 ## Notes

-- HITdb is now integrated in the LotuS pipeline: http://psbweb05.psb.ugent.be/lotus
+- HITdb is now integrated into the LotuS pipeline: http://psbweb05.psb.ugent.be/lotus

 - RDP or Mothur naïve Bayesian classifiers are recommended to be used with HITdb.